 10. Several Tintin Albums (a cheat: my girlfriend owns these)

 12. Several Significant Runs of Alternative Comic Book Series (I have some Eddie Campbell books)

-14. Several "Indy Comics" From Their Heyday (I have some original American Flagg!)
+14. Several “Indy Comics” From Their Heyday (I have the first series of American Flagg!)

 15. At Least One Comic Book From When You First Started Reading Comic Books (well, obviously)

 39. At Least A Few Alan Moore Comics (that’s obligatory, isn’t it?)